ZawWin/kaggle-n-redshift/README.md

 ![Image](https://github.com/ZawWin/kaggle-n-redshift/blob/main/images/Zip%20Code%20ERD.jpg)

+**Data Dictionary** of this data model -

+## Answering the Why? ##

+* Why this data model?
+   * The main reason I chose the zip code data for this data model is because of its well-defined nature with minimal clean up required.
+Even though this dataset mainly composed of dimensional data at the current stage, one can easily include the fact table of his choice and easily build a star schema on top of this using zip code column as a key to tie off among entities.

+* What technologies are being used and why?
+    * For this project, I am using python 3.7 with apache_airflow as my workflow management tool.
+Also, s3 and redshift as a way to stage and store the data for the end users to access.
+The entire technology stack is built within a virtual environment (using conda command) so that we are in control of our environment and only using the most stable version of each technology, not necessarily the latest development version.
+    * It is obvious why I would choose python for this project (user-friendly, intuitive, many available libraries, most-in-demand skills among data professionals ..I could go on and on).
+For my workflow management tools, I choose to go with Apache-airflow because it provides such a user friendly web interface to manage your workflow.
+Not only that, but it also has a strong open source community out there, who are continuously improving and contributing a ton to make the tools easier to use for everyone.

 ## Requirements ##
 You will need to install:
 * Python 3.6 and above.
 You can install it via anaconda distribution here at: https://www.anaconda.com/products/individual